JupiterOne-Archives/docs/knowledgeBase/Compliance_and-Reporting/policy-builder-cli.md

 # Using the Policy Builder CLI

-Policy and procedure documents can be managed in code, checked into a Git repo, such that the Git Pull Request (PR) process can be leveraged for revisions and reviews.
+Policy and procedure documents can be managed in code, checked into a Git repository, such that the Git Pull Request (PR) process can be leveraged for revisions and reviews.

 JupiterOne provides a command line for this purpose.